Strong garden arches for people serious about their gardens!

 Garden Arch Colour/Finish

 Standard arches come unpainted (silver/galv finish) or powder coated to your choice of (Colourbond) colour.
 Powder coating adds significantly to the price.
-So, if the plant covers the arch, powder coating will be an unwarranted cost.
+So, if your plant covers the arch, powder coating will be an unwarranted cost.
 Consider whether it’s worth the additional cost.

 Consider these 5 things before buying a garden arch, arbour or trellis